The Church of Jesus Christ of Latter-day Saints and politics in the United States: Utah Territory and statehood

 A few months after losing its case before the Supreme Court, church president Wilford Woodruff stated that the church had ended the contracting of new polygamous marriages, reversing the long-standing practice of evading or ignoring anti-polygamy laws.
 Woodruff said that this announcement was the result of a revelation from Jesus Christ.
 The text of the revelation is known as the 1890 Manifesto.
 Campaigning against polygamy had been a focus of the Liberal Party.
 With that issue resolved and with the entrance of the major national parties into the state, the Liberal Party disbanded in 1893.
 Another effect of the 1890 Manifesto was to weaken any enthusiasm in congress for the passage of more anti-polygamy legislation.
 This opened up the door for the Utah Territory to be recognized as a state.

 In the 1870s, the People's Party was created in Utah Territory and backed by the LDS Church.
 The anti-Mormon Liberal Party existed at the same time but won few elections.
 The Salt Lake Tribune was the newspaper of the Liberal Party while the Deseret News supported the pro-Mormon People's Party.
 Church leaders realized that one obstacle to achieving statehood was that its population did not participate in either of the two major national political parties.
 It was decided that the People's Party should be disbanded.
 The Republican Party had opposed statehood for Utah.
 Because of this, the majority of Mormons in Utah leaned Democrat.
 However, church leaders did not want to see the entire body of the church turn Democrat leading to a continuation of the status-quo where there was one political party supported by the church and another party opposed to it.
 George Q. Cannon was sent by the First Presidency of the Church to instruct party leaders to make sure that Church members were split between the Republicans and Democrats.
 In some instances, local bishops stood in front of their congregations and instructed everyone seated on one side of the building to join one party and those families on the other side should join the other party.

 In 1895, Woodruff instituted a rule, informally known as the Mormon Political Manifesto, that general authorities of the church should not seek political office without prior permission of the First Presidency.
 In 1898, B. H. Roberts became the first church member to be elected to Congress.
 Due to Roberts being a polygamist, he was refused a seat in the Congress.
+A special election was held to fill his seat, and William H. King, the congressman who had preceded him, won the election.
+Roberts later testified during the Smoot Hearings, when opponents of the LDS Church demanded that Republican Reed Smoot, a monogamist, be refused his senate seat because Smoot was a Mormon apostle.